Federal Work-Study Program

 What is a Federal Work-Study Job?

 UMUC may offer you aid from the Federal Work-Study Program if you are an undergraduate or graduate student.
-This program gives you the opportunity to earn money by working part-time during the school year and possibly full-time during the summer months and school breaks.
+This program gives you the opportunity to earn money by working part-time during the school year and possibly during the summer months if funding remains.
 It is an excellent way to earn money to meet educational expenses while gaining valuable work experience.

 Salary and Earnings